stderr-enst/jobefficiency/episodes/01_introduction.md

 ::::::::::::: challenge
 ### Compare numerical results
+Our summation implementation via`sum.bash`exemplifies the case of an inaccurate calculation.
+When running the two summation methods in the previous challenge, have a look at the actual summation results.
 Which of the two end results do you think is more accurate and why?
 Is the erroneous result smaller or larger and why?